wschesher/github-slideshow/_posts/0000-01-03-wschesher.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to the third slide!"
 ---
 Does this work when I try and duplicate it?
 Use the left arrow to go back!